egecankarakas/Streaming-Benchmark/README.md

 # SPARK TEST
 In order to run spark test.
+reserve nodes
+you have to be in scratch directory

+go the master node
+co the file

 ## Resever nodes
 1) With the number of spark nodes you would like to test being n.
 2) Reverse a total about of nodes equal to n*2+1.
 This will provide enough enodes for a RedisNode, Seperate Kafka nodes and your spark nodes.